QMSforever/Causal-Inference/README.md

 17.  **Chernozhukov, Victor, Kaspar Wüthrich, and Yinchu Zhu.
 (2021)**: "An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls."
 18.  **Ferman, Bruno and Cristine Pinto.
 (2021)**: "Synthetic Controls with Imperfect Pre-treatment Fit."
 19.  **Pang, Xun, Licheng Liu, and Yiqing Xu.
 (2022)**: "A Bayesian Alternative to Synthetic Control for Comparative Case Studies."

+## Introduction to Causal Inference (Intermediate)
+### Introduction to Causal Inference
+1. **Rubin, D. B. (1978)**: "Bayesian Inference for Causal Effects: The Role of Randomization".
+A pioneering paper that advanced the Bayesian approach to causal inference, emphasizing the importance of randomization and laying foundational concepts for the Rubin Causal Model.
+2. **Imbens, G. W., & Wooldridge, J. M. (2009)**: "Recent Developments in the Econometrics of Program Evaluation".
+Insightful overview of econometric methods for program evaluation, integral to causal panel data analysis.
+3. **Imbens, G. W. (2010)**: "Better LATE Than Nothing".
+Discusses instrumental variables and their applications.
+4. **Hahn, J., Todd, P., & Van der Klaauw, W. (2001)**: "Identification and Estimation of Treatment Effects with a Regression-Discontinuity Design".
+An influential paper on regression-discontinuity design, a cutting-edge method in causal inference.
+5. **Morgan, S. L., & Winship, C. (2014)**: "Counterfactuals and Causal Inference: Methods and Principles for Social Research".
+A comprehensive exploration of counterfactual reasoning and its applications in social research, essential for understanding causal inference.
+6. **Aronow, Peter M and Cyrus Samii.
+(2016)**: "Does Regression Produce Representative Estimates of Causal Effects?"
+The authors examine the assumptions under which regression methods yield unbiased causal estimates.
+7. **Chernozhukov, Victor, Kaspar Wuthrich, and Yinchu Zhu.
+(2017)**: "An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls."
+Chernozhukov presents a robust method for counterfactual prediction and policy analysis.
+8. **Doudchenko, Nikolay and Guido W Imbens.
+(2016)**: "Balancing, Regression, Difference-in-Differences and Synthetic Control Methods: A Synthesis."
+Technical report, National Bureau of Economic Research.
+Doudchenko and Imbens synthesize various methods used for causal inference, including balancing and synthetic controls

 ## Introduction to Causal Panel Data (Advanced)